RyanVSo/AIE8-RyanSo/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Topic explanation
+    - The system performed decently.
+It compared real world objects such as books, cars, and dogs to explain the idea of an object in programming.
+It could have been clearer and more informative in its explanation.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Text summarization
+    - The system performed well.
+It produced a concise summary that explained the paragraph with a sufficient amount of context.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Text generation
+    - The system performed very well.
+The story was concise, imaginative, and surprisingly touching.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Problem solving
+    - The system performed well.
+It got the correct answer and described its reasoning.
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Text editing
+    - The system performed decently well.
+It produced a paragraph of similar length that was more formal, but the paragraph made less sense that the original.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.